 Learning To Sail A Schooner

-Finally you are more interested in ‘how to sail’ a schooner, below are links to the series of articles Trinovante’s skipper John has been writing for SchoonerSail’s newsletters about ‘Learning To Sail a Schooner‘.
+Finally if you are more interested in ‘how to sail’ with a schooner rig, below are links to the series of articles Trinovante’s skipper John has been writing for SchoonerSail’s newsletters about ‘Learning To Sail a Schooner‘.